redBorder/logstash-filter-ermuacalendar/README.md

 ## Documentation

-Add the rss score in your Logstash pipeline.
+Add the ermua calendar item in your Logstash pipeline.

 [Take a look at the documentation.](docs/index.asciidoc)